kamath/web-autoencoder/public/content/blog-post.md

-Imagine you're a painter, with a canvas and a set of paints.
-You're told to paint a scene, but you're not allowed to look at the canvas while you paint; you instead have to look at the scene *for just one second*, turn around, then recreate the scene on your canvas from memory.
+Imagine you're a painter painting a scene on a canvas.
+As a restriction though, you’re not allowed to look at the canvas while you paint.
+You instead have to look at the scene *for just one second*, turn around, then recreate the scene on your canvas from memory.

 As a result, you start with broad strokes capturing the important details, and as you turn around and look at the canvas more, you get a better sense of the scene and can adjust the painting accordingly.